-High-priority interventions Primary outcome (secondary outcome) Cost of expanding coverage by 10% (Continued from previous pa ge) Referral clinics and hospital 5 NCD and injury-related condi tions Basic cancer care Treatment of pre-cancer and early-stage cervical, breast, colorectal, and oral cancer (with curative intent) 10-year overall survival (adult deaths averted) 1.2 Enhanced cancer care Organised screening programmes for first-tier cancers, treatment of cancers with potential for long- term remission†† 10-year overall survival (adult deaths averted) 13.0 Modular structures for a country annual cost of increasing popula low-income and lower-middle-ir Illness approach. ‡Facility-based with complex disease and to pro and opioid use disorder, among o can be a major economic burden providing transfer payments to b medical care improves but could or region depend on local epidemiology, system characteristics, and preferences; this table is intended to serve only tion coverage of the high-priority interventions for the module by 10%, expressed in basis points (ie, 1% of 1%) of g income countries (n=82) based on data from Watkins et al (2024). †In many countries, these interventions will be or care is an important delivery modality for many of the interventions for these conditions; dedicated facilities or clin ide care to key subpopulations, such as people with drug-resistant tuberculosis).
-SPsychotic disorders, bipolar disor or thers. ¶Excludes the provision of food to children at school (ie, school feeding).
-Many countries struggle to finance on households.
-As a result, the responsibility to do unpaid care work tends to fall disproportionately on women and iouseholds to offset unpaid care and related expenses.
-Includes some long-term care in addition to emergency ca include common childhood cancers, prostate cancer, uterine cancer, Hodgkin and selected non-Hodgkin lymphoma as an example and a possible starting p ross domestic product per year; analysis delivered via WHO's Integrated Manager ics will be needed for enhanced care (eg, der, depressive disorders, anxiety disord e a generous package of long-term care d girls.
-Countries with sufficient resource t. ††These cancers will vary considerabl as (in adults), thyroid cancer, and kidney oint.
-Incremental was done only for nent of Childhood to manage people ers, trauma disorders, services, and the cost s should consider y by country and as cancer.
+High-priority interventions Primary outcome (secondary outcome) Cost of expanding coverage by 10% (Continued from previous p age) Referral clinics and hospit ls NCD and injury-related con litions Basic cancer care Treatment of pre-cancer and early-stage cervical, breast, colorectal, and oral cancer (with curative intent) 10-year overall survival (adult deaths averted) 1.2 Enhanced cancer care Organised screening programmes for first-tier cancers, treatment of cancers with potential for long- term remission†† 10-year overall survival (adult deaths averted) 13.0 nnual cost of increasing popu ow-income and lower-middle y or region depend on local epidemiology, system characteristics, and preferences; this table is intended to serve on ation coverage of the high-priority interventions for the module by 10%, expressed in basis points (ie, 1% of 1%) of, income countries (n=82) based on data from Watkins et al (2024).
+101 †In many countries, these interventions will be d care is an important delivery modality for many of the interventions for these conditions; dedicated facilities or cli gross domestic product per year; analysis delivered via WHO's Integrated Manager was done only for ment of Childhood with complex disease and to provide care to key subpopulations, such as people with drug-resistant tuberculosis).
+Spsychotic disorders, bipolar disorder, depressive disorders, anxiety disorders, trauma disorders, and opioid use disorder, among others.
+I Excludes the provision of food to children at school (ie, school feeding). ||Many countries struggle to finance a generous package of long-term care services, and the cost can be a major economic burden on households.
+As a result, the responsibility to do unpaid care work tends to fall disproportionately on women and girls.
+Countries with sufficient resources should consider providing transfer payments to households to offset unpaid care and related expenses.
+Includes some long-term care in addition to emergency care. ++These cancers will vary considerably by country and as medical care improves but could include common childhood cancers, prostate cancer, uterine cancer, Hodgkin and selected non-Hodgkin lymphomas (in adults), thyroid cancer, and kidney cancer.